bennyfungc/accident-severity/README.md

 - `lightgmbregressionsklearn.ipynb` focuses on our classification task using LightGBM

 - `accident_regr_analysis.ipynb` focuses on using linear models for regression task & NN for regression and classification

+- `gp.ipynb` focuses on using different models for classification.